kubernetes-sigs/cluster-api-provider-azure/docs/development.md

 }' | envsubst | base64 | tr -d '\r\n')
 ```

-⚠️ Please note the generated templates include default values and therefore requrie the use of `clusterctl` to create the cluster
+⚠️ Please note the generated templates include default values and therefore require the use of `clusterctl` to create the cluster
 or the use of `envsubst` to replace these values

 ##### Creating the cluster